How to register your app for Office 365 with OAuth 2.0 authentication

 | Lukas Pokorny

-Before your application can start accessing Office 365 mailboxes using Exchange Web Services (EWS), IMAP, POP3 or SMTP with OAuth 2.0 authentication, you first have to register it in Azure Portal and configure it properly.
+Before your application can start accessing Office 365 mailboxes using Exchange Web Services (EWS), IMAP, POP3, SMTP or Microsoft Graph API with OAuth 2.0 authentication, you first have to register it in Azure Portal and configure it properly.

 1. Log into Azure Portal.
 If you don't have an account there yet, create it and set up a tenant.